MarkusSagen/Master-Thesis-Multilingual-Longformer/README.md

 [markus.john.sagen@gmail.com](mailto:markus.john.sagen@gmail.com)

 ## TODO
-- Include images
-- Include link to report
-- Include plots
-- Include info of how use only the XLM-R Longformer model
-- Download link for using the XLM-L?
+- Include plots and table for the evaluations
-- Huggingface release?
+- **PENDING** Huggingface release
+- Clean up the code
 - Create bash scripts to fine-tune models on all seeds.
 Just send in model name